-18. The following service performance targets will be reported on in 2022/23 and are the same as used in 2021/22:
+18. The following service performance targets will be reported on in 2024/25 and are the same as used in 2023/24:

-Aspect of Service Performance Indicator Target Audit Plan Achievement of the annual Plan Sufficient Internal Audit work in order that the Chief Internal Auditor can give their annual opinion.
-Internal Audit processes Issue of draft report after closing meeting 10 working days Issue of final report after agreement with client to draft 5 working days Effective management engagement Management responses within 10 working days of draft report 10 working days Implementation of agreed audit recommendations Within agreed timescales Continuous Professional Development (CPD) Auditors maintain and improve their knowledge, skills and other competencies through directed and self-directed activities.
+Aspect of Service Performance Indicator Target Audit Plan Achievement of the annual Plan Sufficient Internal Audit work in order that the Head of Internal Audit can give their annual opinion.
+Internal Audit processes Issue of draft report after closing meeting 10 working days processes Issue of final report after agreement with client to draft • 5 working days Effective management engagement Management responses within 10 working days of draft report • 10 working days Implementation of agreed audit recommendations Within agreed timescales Continuous Professional Development (CPD) Auditors maintain and improve their knowledge, skills, and other competencies through directed and self-directed activities.
 40 hours of CPD activity per auditor